alvinhuhhh/alvinhuhhh/README.md

 - ⚡ Fun fact: ...
 -->

-I am an electrical engineering graduate turned software developer with a focus on robust systems and an eye for good design.
+I build software applications that embody both style and substance through a focus on functionality and good UI/UX design.

 An engineer at heart, I enjoy the challenge of looking for creative solutions to complex problems.
 I work well independently or in a team, and am a determined problem-solver who believes that anything can be solved with time and effort, as well as never passing up on the chance to learn something new.